-For those looking to continue the action, there are several tours that can be embarked upon, the first of which is whale watching if you missed it from the day before.
+For those looking to continue the action, several tours can be embarked upon, the first of which is whale watching if you missed it from the day before.
 Faxaflói Bay is famed as a fantastic feeding ground for Iceland's whales and dolphins, providing the perfect opportunity to photograph and appreciate these majestic creatures at their best.

-Another option is hopping on a bus and visiting the intricate ice tunnels that weave beneath Iceland's second largest glacier, Langjökull.
+Another option is hopping on a bus and visiting the intricate ice tunnels that weave beneath Iceland's second-largest glacier, Langjökull.
 Not only will you be walking directly beneath one of nature's greatest feats, but you will also learn interesting information about the glaciers themselves.
 You won't believe the incredible shade of blue that glimmers throughout these stunning, subterranean halls.

-The third option for added activities is a helicopter sightseeing flight over the colourful tin rooftops of Reykjavík, complete with a landing on a nearby mountain.
-A helicopter ride over the city is sure to provide you with perspectives quite unlike anything you’ve seen before and is by far the best way to appreciate the cultural gem of the capital surrounded by wild nature.
+The third option for added activities is a helicopter sightseeing flight over the colorful tin rooftops of Reykjavík, complete with a landing on a nearby mountain.
+A helicopter ride over the city is sure to provide you with perspectives quite unlike anything you've seen before and is by far the best way to appreciate the cultural gem of the capital surrounded by wild nature.